 Though there is reported progress in welcoming LGBTQI2S+ into sport and active recreation, there is much more work that needs to be done in order to build a truly equitable active economy.
+277

-Over the next decade, there will also be increasing focus on redressing the country's relationships with our Indigenous partners through the recommendations in the Truth and Reconciliation Report.
-This redress is not only at a legal and institutional level, but also from education, cultural fulfilling careers, vitality, entrepreneurship and strong family and community ties.
-Indigenous economic development is integral component of an reconciliation and holds the potential to fuel economic growth within Canada.
+Over the next decade, there will also be increasing focus on redressing the country's relationships with our Indigenous partners through the recommendations in the Truth and Reconciliation Report.278 This redress is not only at a legal and institutional level, but also from education, fulfilling cultural vitality, careers, entrepreneurship and strong family and community ties.
+Indigenous economic development is an integral component of reconciliation and holds the potential to fuel economic growth within Canada.
 This focuses on restoring cultural relationships by utilizing modern and traditional practices.